Xilinx/Vitis_Libraries/docs/src/user_guide/L3/L3_example.rst

 **4. XFBLAS L3 example**

-Please see `XFBLAS L3 example folder`_ for more example cases.
+Please see L3 example folder for more example cases.

-.. _XFBLAS L3 example folder: ../../../../L3/examples

 .. toctree::
    :maxdepth: 2